pingcap/tidb/docs/tidb_http_api.md

 #  TiDB HTTP API

-`TiDBIP` is the ip of tidb, `10080` is the default status port, and it can be changed in the tidb.toml when start.
+`TiDBIP` is the ip of the TiDB server. `10080` is the default status port, and it can be changed in tidb.toml when started.

-> 1. Get present TiDB's status, about connections, version and git_hash
+> 1. Get the current status of TiDB, including the connections, version and git_hash

 ```
 curl http://{TiDBIP}:10080/status